Chris-Petty/rnd-the-fe/README.md

 99/89/100/82 lighthouse on 5000+ line stock take release build

-old client initial gzip >1MB, this 200KB
+old client initial gzip >1MB, this 200KB could likely be improved, I have some rollup errors.

 Slow and horrible to quite fast!
 Much less cumulative layout shift, when the page loads it just pops in without everything rearranging multiple times.